Whether you’re already taking legal action or want to protect your organisation for the future, our legally qualified underwriters can help.

 We offer two types of Legal Expenses insurance: After the Event (ATE) and Before the Event (BTE).
 ATE cover protects customers who are already pursuing litigation against the risk of losing and the costs involved.
 BTE cover protects customers who might have to take legal action in the future against legal costs, as well as providing benefits such as access to legal helplines.

 When you have a legal issue, you want to deal with people who understand the challenges involved and how the legal system works.
-That’s why our team is made up of legally qualified underwriters who are empowered to assess your risks and resolve queries swiftly, without the need to consult law firms or agencies.
+That’s why our lead underwriter is a solicitor and the team is empowered to assess your risks and resolve queries swiftly, without the need to consult law firms or agencies.
 As a result, the speed and quality of our response is hard to match.
 Our legal expertise also allows us to provide a range of flexible premium and coverage options.

 We work with every type of litigant, from individuals to SMEs and major multinationals.
 Our cover is suitable for a wide variety of civil and commercial cases, including contractual disputes, professional negligence claims, proceedings brought by insolvency practitioners, international arbitrations, and intellectual property disputes.